ArtemGr/gun/notes/12-map.md

 ☐ Consider making a list of projects using the rusty GUN.
 Should it be in the README?
 Can we feature a random project/contributor/backer in the README (similar to crate-of-the-week in TWiR)? cf. https://github.com/GiraffeKey/dahlia
 ☐ List contributors in Change Log, cf. https://github.com/Geal/nom/blob/master/CHANGELOG.md

+☐ Benchmarks
+→ ☐ Different tasks should have different benchmarks
+→ ☐ Improve the way benchmarks are communicated in a task
+→ ☐ Improve the way benchmarks are measured and represented
+→ ☐ Graphics and stats

 ☐ Experiment with bottom-up (leader-leader) bounty-driven development
 → ☑ Phase one, the Telegram group ⇒ Positive feedback, small traction
 → ☑ Daily top up ⇒ Added to TasksDb